This page provides an overview of the Requester Pays feature for Cloud Storage. To learn how to set up and use this feature, see Using Requester Pays.

 Network charges for reading the data.

-Data retrieval if the data is stored as Nearline Storage or Coldline Storage.
+Data retrieval if the data is stored as Nearline Storage, Coldline Storage, or Archive Storage.

-Normally, the bucket owner is billed for these access charges; however, if the requester provides a billing project with their request, that project is billed instead.
+Normally, the project owner of the resource is billed for these access charges; however, if the requester provides a billing project with their request, the requester's project is billed instead.
 With Requester Pays enabled on your bucket, you can require requesters to include a billing project in their requests, thus billing the requester's project.
 Enabling Requester Pays is useful, for example, if you have a lot of data you want to make available to users, but you don't want to be charged for their access to that data.

 Charges not covered

 The following charges are always applied to the project that contains the bucket, even if Requester Pays is enabled:

 The following restrictions apply when using Requester Pays:

 - You cannot use a bucket that has Requester Pays enabled for imports and exports from Cloud SQL.

 To make a bucket Requester Pays, enable the metadata flag on the desired bucket.
 Once enabled, only the following users can access the bucket or its contents:

 Requesters who include a billing project in their request.
 The project used in the request must be in good standing, and the user must have a role in the project that contains the